r0zetta/twitter_gather/README.md

 Collecting data:

+First things first: you must create at least one key in the keys/ directory.
+There's an example file in there.
+Each key file can be named whatever you'd like.
+Each key file looks like this:

+email=email.address@emailaddress.com
+owner=twitter_handle
+name=Twitter Name
+owner_id=numeric_twitter_id
+consumer_key=key_data
+consumer_secret=key_data
+access_token=key_data
+access_token_secret=key_data

+You don't have to fill out every field - just the last five.
+The owner_id field can be whatever you'd like - its just a tag that will let you know which account the script is using if you have multiple keys available.

 twitter_gatherer.py is best used to collect either a stream, or to listen to accounts.

 To listen to a stream, edit targets.txt in the config directory to include all the search terms you wish to collect on (one per line), and then just run twitter_gatherer.py with no command-line options.